 While poorly understood, bacteria might exploit this adaptive potential to translocate into new niches of the human microbiome where they contribute to disease.
-We have discovered that bacteria colonizing skin lesions of atopic dermatitis patients show a pattern of spatiotemporal spread in agreement with adaptive evolution and we identified adaptive mutations that we confirmed in vitro and in vivo (Key et al. biorxiv).
-The Key lab develops and extents evolutionary inference methods that allow detailed reconstruction of the within person transmission and adaptation during disease initiation and progression.
+We have discovered that bacteria colonizing skin lesions of atopic dermatitis patients show a pattern of spatiotemporal spread in agreement with adaptive evolution and we identified adaptive mutations that we confirmed in vitro Key et al. Cell Host & Microbe.
+The Key lab develops and extends evolutionary inference methods that allow for a detailed reconstruction of the within person transmission and adaptation during disease initiation and progression.
 We use high throughput single-colony sequencing of target species from clinical samples during the course of disease.
 The high definition data allows us to develop and test new hypotheses, which holds the promise for successful translation into improved therapy.

 Uncovering the deep evolutionary history of infectious microbes is critical for our understanding about past disease emergence and future prevention.

-- Key et al. On-person adaptive evolution of Staphylococcus aureus during atopic dermatitis increases disease severity. biorxiv (2021) link
+- Key et al. On-person adaptive evolution of Staphylococcus aureus during treatment for atopic dermatitis.
+Cell Host & Microbe (2023) Read News & Views

 - Key et al. Emergence of human-adapted Salmonella enterica is linked to the Neolithization process.
 Nature ecology & evolution (2020) Read Free2read Science News & Views TWiM podcast